-LGG is an entertaining, emotional romance, published in 1988 under Zebra‘s Heartfire imprint.
-This could merit at least 4 stars, especially by the low-quality standards of Zebra romances.
+Love’s Glorious Gable was published in 1988 under Zebra‘s Heartfire imprint.
+It is an entertaining, emotional romance.
+This book should merit at least 4 stars, especially by the low-quality standards of Zebra romances.

 So why does my official rating stand at only 3 stars?

 Dana Ransom (real name Nancy Gideon) has written some of my all-time favorite books–not just romances–in particular, Rebel Vixen and Dakota Destiny.
 Other thrilling epics are Temptation’s Trail and Dakota Promises.

 Love’s Glorious Gamble falls short when contrasted with my personal favorites.
 It’s unfair to make such comparisons, I know.
 I went in with immense expectations only to find an entertaining, above-average love story.

 That doesn’t sound bad at all, does it?